-Typical diseases of degus
+Typical diseases in degus

-Diet-related diseases in degus and prevention
+Nutrition-related diseases in degus and prevention

-Importance of proper nutrition
+The importance of proper nutrition

-Symptoms and treatments of diet-related problems
+Symptoms and treatments of nutrition-related problems

 Common infectious diseases – diseases in degus

-Colds and respiratory diseases
+Colds and respiratory illnesses

 Diarrhea and its causes

-Diseases in degus
+Diseases in Degus

-Diseases in degus 3
+Diseases in Degus 2

-(C) https://www.semanticscholar.org/paper/Diseases-in-pet-degus%3A-a-retrospective-study-in-300-Jekl-Hauptman/5e87b329750377d47ab4568a84be9a42f8efa3e5/figure/3
+(C) https://www.semanticscholar.org/paper/Diseases-in-pet-degus-a-retrospective-study-in-300-Jekl-Hauptman/5e87b329750377d47ab4568a84be9a42f8efa3e5/figure/3

 Parasitic infections – diseases in degus

-Detection and treatment of worm infestations
+Detection and treatment of worm infestation

 Ectoparasites: mites and lice